Xinglab/scCirRL-seq/README.md

 scCirRL is an analysis pipeline designed for single-cell RNA-seq long-read data.
 It mainly consists of two parts:
 1. cell barcode/UMI calling: a standalone module for barcode/UMI calling and gene/transcript quantification
-2. alternative splicing analysis: modules for identificaton of cell type-specific and allele-specific splicing
+2. alternative splicing analysis: modules for identification of cell type-specific and allele-specific splicing

 <!-- <img src="figs/scCirRL-github-workflow.png" width="70%"> -->